puvi034/ReactStarterKit/README.md

 React Projects.

-Webpack Dev server can be started with the below command. npm start [Webapck and Package.json files have configured to start the server with npm start command]
+Webpack Dev server can be started with the below command.[Webapck and Package.json files have configured to start the server with npm start command] npm start